edoriggio/generate-icns/README.md

 1. Place the file `mkicon.sh` in `/usr/local/bin` (this can be done by using the command: `mv ./mkicon.sh /usr/local/bin`);
 2. Place the file `generate_icns.py` in the home directory (this can be done by using the command: `mv ./generate_icns.py ~`);
 3. Logout of your machine in order to save the changes;
-4. On the Terminal, now you can type (wherever you are) the command `mkicon`;
-5. Follow the instructions presented on the Terminal (image absolute path, destination absolute path and y/n whether you also want a .icns file);
-6. Your .iconset and (eventually) .icns files are in the previously specified folder.
+4. Now you can use the command `mkicon [-i | -h] image destination` wherever you are (n.b. instead of image you must put the absolute path of the image you want to transform, and the same goes for destination.
+Destination is the absolute path of the destination directory where to save the .iconset and eventually the .icns files)